nemtech/nem2-workshop-document-notarization/_lessons/03-prepare-your-workstation.markdown

 ## Running Catapult Service Bootstrap

-You are going to **run a private chain locally** for learning purposes using [Catapult Service Bootstrap](https://github.com/tech-bureau/catapult-service-bootstrap) in less than 5 minutes.
+You are going to **run a private chain locally** for learning purposes using [Catapult Service Bootstrap](https://github.com/tech-bureau/catapult-service-bootstrap).

 1\.
 Make sure you have [docker](https://docs.docker.com/install/) and [docker compose](https://docs.docker.com/compose/install/) installed before running the following commands:

-{% highlight bash %}
+{% highlight console %}
-git clone https://github.com/tech-bureau/catapult-service-bootstrap.git --branch v0.1.0
+git clone https://github.com/tech-bureau/catapult-service-bootstrap.git --branch v0.3.0
 cd catapult-service-bootstrap
 docker-compose up
 {% endhighlight %}

 2\.
 After the image has been downloaded and the service is running, check if you can get the first block information:

-{% highlight bash %}
+{% highlight console %}
 curl localhost:3000/block/1
 {% endhighlight %}